SamedBayer/document-updater/README.md

 It solves the problem with the following steps:

     1-) Load scraped data.
-    2-) Treat each line as a seperate chunk
+    2-) Treat each line as a separate chunk
     3-) Generate embeddings for each line using a free Hugging Face model.
     4-) Store embeddings in an Annoy vector store library.
     5-) Query the vector store using the specified query.